Umarfoo/Bank_and_Polls_Analysis_Python/README.md

 # Task Details

-I wasvgiven two data sets for analysis and printing out the outcome in the terminal as well as exporting a txt file.
+In this project, I was given two data sets for analysis and printing out the outcome in the terminal as well as exporting a txt file.

 Applying python concepts to run analysis of PyBank and PyPoll file.
 Both of these challenges encompasses a real-world situation.